-The Dodge Charger BEV shown as outlines in blue, with blue smoke and a bright red fratzog, has finally been revealed—and it may look more like a classic 1968 Charger than any other car to wear the name—right down to having just two doors, which seems to rule out a Challenger version.
-It is, however, only a concept for the moment.
+The Dodge Charger BEV, originally shown as blue outlines with a bright red fratzog, has finally been revealed—and it may look more like a classic 1968 Charger than any other car to wear the name, right down to having just two doors, which seems to rule out a Challenger version.
+It is, however, only in concept form for the moment.

-The car was not developed by a different company: Dodge leader Tim Kuniskis said that they had the patents, innovations, and performance to prove it.
+The car was not developed by a different company, and Dodge leader Tim Kuniskis said that they had the patents, innovations, and performance to prove it.

 Many complaints about the idea of a Dodge BEV muscle car idea had to do with the noise of a V8, so this concept has a computer generated “exhaust” sound, both from idle and under full “throttle.”
 That system was dubbed the Fratzonic exhaust system, in a nod to the fratzog.
 Its top loudness is 126 decibels, the same as the Hellcat, but rather than emulating a V8 directly it sounds like a combination V8 and electric car.
 Patrick Rall, at Stellpower, said it was “unmistakable at idle and on a hard pull.”

 The Charger Daytona has an 800-volt electric drive system acting on all four wheels through the “Dodge E-Rupt” transmission, which should allow for longer driving ranges at high speeds.
 The Dodge E-Rupt also has an “electro-magnetic shift experience” to mimic a conventional transmission’s shifts.
 The system also has Dodge’s PowerShot, which debuts in the real-production Dodge Hornet; this provides 15 seconds of extra power when the driver holds down both shifter paddles and floors the pedal (there may be a separate button on the Charger).